Emergency medicine: United States

 Several ABMS fellowships are available for emergency medicine graduates, including pre-hospital medicine (emergency medical services), international medicine, advanced resuscitation, hospice and palliative care, research, undersea and hyperbaric medicine, sports medicine, pain medicine, ultrasound, pediatric emergency medicine, disaster medicine, wilderness medicine, toxicology, and critical care medicine.

 In recent years, workforce data has led to a recognition of the need for additional training for primary care physicians who provide emergency care.
-It has led to several supplemental training programs in first-hour emergency care and a few fellowships for family physicians in emergency medicine., and few fellowships for family physicians in emergency medicine.
+It has led to several supplemental training programs in first-hour emergency care and a few fellowships for family physicians in emergency medicine.

 Funding for training

 "In 2010, there were 157 allopathic and 37 osteopathic emergency medicine residency programs, which collectively accept about 2,000 new residents each year.
 Studies have shown that attending emergency physician supervision of residents correlates to higher quality and more cost-effective practice, primarily when an emergency medicine residency exists."
 Medical education is primarily funded through the Medicare program; payments are given to hospitals for each resident.
 "Fifty-five per cent of ED payments come from Medicare, fifteen per cent from Medicaid, five per cent from private payment and twenty-five per cent from commercially insured patients."
-However, choices of physician specialities are not mandated by any agency or program, so even though emergency departments see many Medicare/Medicaid patients and thus receive much funding for training from these programs, there is still concern over a shortage of speciality-trained emergency medicine providers.
+However, choices of physician specialties are not mandated by any agency or program, so even though emergency departments see many Medicare/Medicaid patients and thus receive much funding for training from these programs, there is still concern over a shortage of specialty-trained emergency medicine providers.

 United Kingdom

 In the United Kingdom, the Royal College of Emergency Medicine has a role in setting professional standards and assessing trainees.
-Emergency medical trainees enter speciality training after five or six years of Medical school followed by two years of foundation training.
-Speciality training takes six years to complete, and success in the assessments and a set of five examinations results in the award of Fellowship of the Royal College of Emergency Medicine (FRCEM).
+Emergency medical trainees enter specialty training after five or six years of Medical school followed by two years of foundation training.
+Specialty training takes six years to complete, and success in the assessments and a set of five examinations results in the award of Fellowship of the Royal College of Emergency Medicine (FRCEM).

 Historically, emergency specialists were drawn from anaesthesia, medicine, and surgery.
-Many established EM consultants were surgically trained; some hold the fellowship of Royal College of Surgeons of Edinburgh in accident and emergency — FRCSEd (A&E). trainees in emergency medicine may dual accredit in intensive care medicine or seek sub-specialisation in paediatric emergency medicine.
+Many established EM consultants were surgically trained; some hold the fellowship of Royal College of Surgeons of Edinburgh in accident and emergency – FRCSEd (A&E). trainees in emergency medicine may dual accredit in intensive care medicine or seek sub-specialisation in paediatric emergency medicine.